itzjuan612/WiiCompiled-UWP-Installer/README.md

 `publish.ps1` produces the portable, self-contained folder-drop under `publish\WiiCompiled-UWP-Installer\` - a single self-contained exe plus its `certs\` and `patches\` folders.

+## Antivirus false positive flag

+During testing, I discovered that my antivirus could flag this software as malicious.
+It is however a false positive and is safe to use.
+Best to add an exclusion for this program if your antivirus also flags it.

+Here's the VirusTotal scan for proof: https://www.virustotal.com/gui/file/a84c5af497f414fec8e831e34e65729fae8daec2c389d7335711e41e121f3382?nocache=1

 ## Legal

 GPL-3.0.
 Not affiliated with Nintendo or the Retro Rewind team.